Your Go-To Guide on How to Save for a House on a Low Income

 These programs are offered through Fannie Mae and Freddie Mac, respectively.
 The HomeReady program by Fannie Mae helps lenders work with people who are deemed credit-worthy to borrow for a mortgage.
 One step involved is taking a homeownership education class through Framework by Fannie Mae.
 This online course takes just a few hours and can be done on your phone (think on your work lunch break).
 More than 90% of past participants feel they have increased their knowledge of buying a house through this program.
 HomeReady allows as little as 3% down and competitive loan pricing.

 Home Possible by Freddie Mac also offers a down payment as little as 3% as long as your annual income doesn’t exceed 100% of the area median income (AMI) or a higher percentage in designated high-cost areas.
-To see sample AMIs in a city such as San Francisco, for example, click here.
+For example, see sample AMIs in San Francisco.

 USDA loans